Klaipėda: 1945–present

-During World War II, from the end of 1944 into 1945, as Allied victory appeared imminent, the inhabitants fled as the fighting drew nearer.
-The nearly empty city was captured by the Soviet Red Army on 28 January 1945 with only about 50 remaining people.
-After the war the Klaipėda Region was incorporated into the Lithuanian SSR, as the post-1937 German occupation of various regions of Europe, including Klaipėda, was considered illegal.
+During World War II, from the end of 1944 into 1945, the Battle of Memel took place.
+The nearly-empty city was captured by the Soviet Red Army on 28 January 1945 with only about 50 remaining people.
+After the war the Klaipėda Region was incorporated into the Lithuanian SSR, and the post-1937 German occupation of various regions of Europe, including Klaipėda, was considered illegal.

-The Soviets transformed Klaipėda, the foremost ice-free port in the Eastern Baltic, into the largest piscatorial-marine base in the European USSR.
-A gigantic shipyard, dockyards, and a fishing port were constructed.
-Subsequently, by the end of 1959, the population of the city had doubled its pre-war population, and by 1989 there were 203,000 inhabitants.
-In the aftermath of World War II almost all the new residents came to Klaipėda from Lithuania, Russia, Belarus and Ukraine, replacing the former German-speaking population.
-Initially the Russian-speakers dominated local government in the city, but after the death of Joseph Stalin, more people came to the city from the rest of Lithuania than from other Soviet republics and oblasts; Lithuanians then became its major ethnic group.
+The Soviets turned Klaipėda, the foremost ice-free port in the Eastern Baltic, into the largest piscatorial-marine base in the European part of the USSR.
+Shipyards, dockyards and a fishing port were constructed.
+Subsequently, by the end of 1959, the population of the city had doubled its pre-war population, and by 1989, there were 202,900 inhabitants.
+Initially, Russian-speakers dominated the city's local government, but after the death of Joseph Stalin, more people came to the city from the rest of Lithuania than from other Soviet republics and oblasts, and Lithuanians became its major ethnic group.
 Among Lithuanian cities with a population greater than 100,000, however, Klaipėda has the highest percentage of people whose native language is Russian.

-Until the 1970s, Klaipėda was only important to the USSR for its economy, while cultural and religious activity was minimal and restricted.
+Until the 1970s, Klaipėda was important to the USSR only for its economy, and cultural and religious activity was minimal and restricted.
 The developers of a Roman Catholic church (Maria, Queen of Peace, constructed 1957–1962) were arrested.
-The city began to develop cultural activities in the 1970s and 1980s, such as the introduction of the Sea Festival cultural tradition, where thousands of people come to celebrate from all over the country.
+The city began to develop cultural activities in the 1970s and the 1980s, such as the introduction of the Sea Festival cultural tradition, where thousands of people come to celebrate from all over the country.
 Based on the Pedagogical University of Šiauliai and the National Conservatory of Lithuania in Klaipėda, the University of Klaipėda was established in 1991.
-Klaipėda is now the home of a bilingual German-Lithuanian institution, the Hermann-Sudermann-Schule, as well as an English-language University, LCC International University.
+Klaipėda is now the home of a bilingual German-Lithuanian institution, the Hermann-Sudermann-Schule, as well as an English-language university, LCC International University.

-In 2014 Klaipėda was visited 64 times by cruise ships, surpassing the Latvian capital, Riga, for the first time.
+In 2014, Klaipėda was visited 64 times by cruise ships and surpassed the Latvian capital, Riga, for the first time.

+Geography

+Climate

+Klaipėda's climate is considered to be oceanic (Köppen Cfb) using the -3 °C isotherm and warm humid continental (Köppen Dfb) using the 0 °C isotherm.
+In July and August, the warmest season, high temperatures average 20 °C, and low temperatures average 14 °C. The highest official temperature ever recorded was 36.6 °C in August 2014.
+In January and February, the coldest season, high temperatures average 0 °C with low temperatures averaging -5 °C. The coldest temperature ever recorded in Klaipėda is -33.4 °C in February 1956.

+The greatest amount of precipitation occurs in August, with an average precipitation of 85 mm.
+Meanwhile, the least amount of precipitation occurs in April, with an average of 41 mm.